|Dr Kim Emerson|

 MB ChB (Sheff) 1991 DCH DFFP MRCGP Dr Emerson joined the practice in 1995 after her year here as registrar.
 She works three days a week and has a special interest in paediatrics, obstetrics, well woman issues and family planning.
 She also oversees the practice staff and finances, and is an experienced GP trainer.
 Dr Emerson is married with three children.

 |Dr Ralph Drury|

 MB BS (Lond) 1992 MRCGP DFFP Dr Drury joined us in 1999.
-He works four days a week and has a keen interest in weight loss management and diabetes.
+He works three and a half days a week and has a keen interest in weight loss management and diabetes.
 Dr Drury is married and has two children.

 |Dr Tess Harris|

 MB BS (Lond) MRCGP DRCOG DCH DGM MSc MD Dr Harris qualified in 1988, and joined the practice in June 2001 as a part time GP.
 Dr Harris also works part time at St George's University of London doing research and teaching medical students.
 She is married with two children and lives in Reading.

 |Dr Alison McKinlay|